 ¿ Feedback from course organiser and peers on your presentations

 ¿ Mid-course feedback session, as well as several sessions later in the course to go over exam questions and techniques as well as specific student questions about topics has been timetabled for students

 On completion of this course, the student will be able to:

-- The basic concepts of regenerative medicine and the contribution stem cells make to normal homeostasis.
+- At the end of the course the students will understand: the basic concepts of regenerative medicine and the contribution stem cells make to normal homeostasis.
 The nature of stem cells and the concept of potency.

 - The definition and derivation of embryonic stem cells, and the regulatory and ethical issues that concern the derivation of such cells.
 The derivation of induced pluripotent stem cells, the potential uses and problems associated with their use.